AhmedMo1242/PPE_Det/README.md

 - **Storage:** 64GB MicroSD card
 - **Operating System:** Ubuntu Server

-Compared to higher-cost alternatives like the NVIDIA Jetson, the RPi5 provides a cost-effective, widely accessible solution with strong community support.
+Compared to higher-cost alternatives like the NVIDIA Jetson, the Raspberry Pi 5 provides a cost-effective, widely accessible solution with strong community support.

 ---